react-declarative/react-declarative-docs/docs/advanced/reactive-programming.md

----
-title: "Reactive programming with Subject and Source"
+# Reactive programming with Subject and Source
-description: "Use Subject, BehaviorSubject, Source pipelines, and hooks like useSubject and useChangeSubject to build event-driven data flows without a full RxJS dependency."
----

 `react-declarative` includes a self-contained reactive programming toolkit: `Subject` and `BehaviorSubject` for event streams, a `Source` class for composable MapReduce pipelines, and a set of React hooks that wire these primitives into your component tree cleanly.
 You do not need RxJS—the library's own implementations are enough for the patterns commonly needed alongside form and grid components.